Scaramouche (Sibelius): Performances

-Scaramouche premiered at the Royal Danish Theatre in Copenhagen on 12 May 1922, nearly a decade after Sibelius had completed the project; he was not in attendance at the premiere.
+The first performance of Scaramouche took place at the Royal Danish Theatre in Copenhagen on 12 May 1922, nearly a decade after Sibelius had completed the project; he refused to attend the premiere.
 Georg Høeberg conducted the Royal Danish Orchestra, with Johannes Poulsen serving as performance director, as well as the titular character, Scaramouche.
 The Norwegian ballerina Lillebil Ibsen created the role of Blondelaine.
 The role of Leilon was created by Svend Methling, while the role of Gigolo was portrayed by "Hr. [likely Holger?]
 Gabrielsen".
 The Copenhagen critics savaged the production, faulting Knudsen's libretto as "crude[ly]" derivative of Schnitzler and the use of spoken dialogue as "totally out of place".
 Sibelius, however, emerged unscathed: the critics praised his incidental music for having elevated the pantomime.
 Tawaststjerna paraphrases the review in Berlingske Tidende:

 Danish conductor Georg Høeberg premiered Sibelius's Scaramouche in Copenhagen on 12 May 1922.

 The inspiring element of the performance, which justified the enterprise, was and remained the music.
 [The main theme of Scaramouche is] music's suggestive power [over the human psyche.
 Sibelius's score is] rich in invention, of radiant fantasy and an unaffected, heart-warming lyricism.
 With a small orchestra... he achieves the greatest effect.
 A masterpiece from beginning to end.